-The pipeline architecture of the ADS5422 uses a switched-capacitor technique in its internal track-and-hold stages.
+The pipeline architecture of the ADS5421 uses a switched-capacitor technique in its internal track-and-hold stages.
 With each clock cycle, charges representing the captured signal level are moved within the ADC pipeline core.
 The high sampling speed necessitates the use of very small capacitor values.
-In order to hold the droop errors low, the capacitors require a minimum 'refresh rate.'
-To maintain accuracy of the acquired sample charge, the sampling clock on the ADS5422 should not drop below the specified minimum of 1MHz.
+In order to hold the droop errors low, the capacitors require a minimum refresh rate.
+To maintain accuracy of the acquired sample charge, the sampling clock on the ADS5421 must not drop below the specified minimum of 1MHz.